What is Addison’s Disease?

 The doctor may, however, recommend steroid medications that can help individuals balance their salt intake, thereby allowing them to eat a normal diet.

-In Addison’s disease, high doses of corticosteroids are recommended as a part of the treatment.
-These high doses have been linked to an increased risk of osteoporosis, a disorder where the bones become porous and more prone to fracture.
-If individuals take corticosteroids, they may need to take supplement with calcium and vitamin D to protect their bone health.
+In Addison’s disease, doctors suggest taking high doses of corticosteroids as a part of the treatment for Addison’s disease.
+These high doses of corticosteroids might lead to an increased risk of osteoporosis, a disorder where the bones become porous and more prone to fracture.
+So patients who take corticosteroids may need to take calcium and vitamin D supplements to protect their bones.
 A doctor or a nutritionist can advise on the amount of calcium one should consume based on their age.

 Corticosteroid users should make sure they get enough vitamin D and calcium.
 Calcium-rich foods include the following: